pet insurance logo outlineCare

 Introducing Zucchini Dog

-As with any new food item, you should introduce zucchini to your dog slowly.
+As with any new food item, you should slowly introduce zucchini to your dog.

+How much zucchini can dogs eat?
 If you think you’d like to introduce zucchini to your dog’s diet, then it’s important to introduce it slowly.
 Any dog can be intolerant to any food.
 It’s safest to assume that your dog could have a problem and be cautious.
 Start off by giving your dog a small piece of zucchini, about the size of a piece of their kibble.
+Larger pieces or whole vegetables can be a choking hazard.
+Watch for adverse symptoms like an upset stomach.

-If they’re fine after 24 hours, you can give them a little more.
-If, after 24 hours, they’ve still shown no adverse effects (usually manifesting as diarrhea, inappetence, vomiting, or itchiness) then they’re probably safe to eat zucchini.
+You can give them a little more if they’re fine after 24 hours.
+If, after 24 hours, they’ve still shown no adverse effects (usually manifesting as upset stomach, diarrhea, poor appetite, vomiting, or itchiness), then they’re probably safe to eat zucchini.

 Most people add zucchini to their dog’s diet as an occasional treat.
-Remember that your dog’s diet is carefully balanced to have everything they need in it.
+Remember that your dog’s diet is carefully balanced to have everything they need.
 Upsetting that balance can cause problems.
 For some minerals, more is not always better.
-This means it’s important to take care that your dog’s kibble still makes up the majority of their diet.
+This means it’s crucial to ensure that your dog’s kibble still makes up most of their diet.

 Zucchini Consumption Frequency